-The Sub-Fund seeks to achieve an annual gross performance that exceeds that of the reference indicator ICE BofAML 3-5 Year Euro Government Index + 150 basis points, over an investment horizon of 3 years.
+The Sub-Fund seeks to achieve an annual gross performance that exceeds that of the reference indicator 50% ICE BofA Contingent Capital Index (hedged to EUR) + 50% ICE BofA Euro Financial Subordinated & Lower Tier-2 Index6 (the "Reference Indicator"), over an investment horizon of 3 years.
 The net investment objective of the Sub-Fund is obtained by reducing the gross investment objective by the management fees for each Class of Shares as described below under section 5 "Share Classes available and expenses".

 For that purpose, the investment strategy of the Sub-Fund consists of actively and discretionarily managing a diversified portfolio of private and public debt instruments including subordinated debt instruments: Tier 1, Upper or Lower Tier 2 or others.
-A debt is said to be subordinated when its redemption depends on the other creditors (preferred and non-preferred creditors) being paid first.
+A debt is said to be subordinated when its repayment depends on the other creditors (preferred and non-preferred creditors) being paid first.
 Thus, the subordinated creditors will be repaid after the ordinary creditors but before shareholders.
 The interest rate on this type of debt will be higher than on other receivables.
 Some Tier 1 bonds may not pay a coupon under certain conditions.
 Such non-payment may not be considered as a default.